Tailoring high precision polynomial architected material constitutive responses via inverse design: Results

-Parameters of importance can be identified by examining the case of a straight or curved beam being pulled through a fixed displacement range as shown in Fig.~\ref{Fig2} A. A spring of this general design could easily be incorporated into a spring-mass chain, with a mechanical frame present to enforce rigid boundary conditions, as displayed in Fig. \ref{MethodOverview} E. Considering a system of this design, we take the beam highlighted in the dotted red box in Fig. \ref{MethodOverview} E as our design domain.
+Parameters of importance can be identified by examining the case of a straight or curved beam being pulled through a fixed displacement range as shown in Figure~\ref{Fig2} A. A spring of this general design could easily be incorporated into a spring-mass chain, with a mechanical frame present to enforce rigid boundary conditions, as displayed in Figure \ref{MethodOverview} E. Considering a system of this design, we take the beam highlighted in the dotted red box in Figure \ref{MethodOverview} E as our design domain.
 There exist inherent limits in how stiff or soft this structure can be made, and similarly, the magnitude of forces that can be reached in a given displacement range.
-Consider first the blue dashed upper line in Fig.~\ref{Fig2} B, which corresponds to the limit $EA/L$ and describes linear stiffness corresponding to the axial deformation of a long, thin elastic beam, where $E$, $A$, and $L$ are the beam's elastic modulus, cross sectional area, and length, respectively.
+Consider first the blue dashed upper line in Figure~\ref{Fig2} B, which corresponds to the limit $EAL^{-1}$ and describes linear stiffness corresponding to the axial deformation of a long, thin elastic beam, where $E$, $A$, and $L$ are the beam's elastic modulus, cross sectional area, and length, respectively.
 This limit can be interpreted to define the approximate maximum force that could be achieved at a given deformation $\delta$, by pulling a beam that extends normally from a fixed boundary, in an axial fashion.
-Such a regime could be imagined to be achieved when the beam in Fig.~\ref{Fig2} A is pulled far to the right ($\delta >> L$).
+Such a regime could be imagined to be achieved when the beam in Figure~\ref{Fig2} A is pulled far to the right ($\delta >> L$).
 This further serves as a small ($\delta << t$, where $t$ is the beam width) and very large deformation ($\delta >> L$) limit on the structural stiffness, with implications on for the effect of volume ratio in an inverse design method on achievable stiffnesses.
 An exception to these limits, as concerns local stiffness at intermediate displacements is the case of snap through and snap back (or snap down), where infinitely positive, infinitely negative, and zero local stiffnesses can be achieved \cite{BazantBook}.
-Similarly to the blue dashed line forming the upper limit, we can define an approximate lower bound, denoted by the green dashed line in Fig.~\ref{Fig2} A for stiffness in small deformation ($\delta << t$) regimes, which corresponds to the $EI/L^3$ bending stiffness of a long thin beam, with $I$ being the second moment of area.
+For instance, considering a structure that exhibits a single snap through or snap back feature, we could expect the following.
+For both a snap-through and snap-back structure, there is guaranteed to be two points of zero stiffness.
+For a snap-through structure, there is also guaranteed to be a point of finite negative stiffness which approaches a vertical slope in the limit of snap-back behavior.
+This vertical slope could be considered as an infinitely positive or negative stiffness.
+For a snap back structure, there is similarly guaranteed to be two points of vertical slope.
+Similarly to the blue dashed line forming the upper limit, we can define an approximate lower bound, denoted by the green dashed line in Figure~\ref{Fig2} A for stiffness in small deformation ($\delta << t$) regimes, which corresponds to the $EIL^{-3}$ bending stiffness of a long thin beam, with $I$ being the second moment of area.
 The exception to this bound would be to include contact effects, or to include a pre-load on a structure exhibiting negative stiffness onset.
 Without considering contact and pre-loads, this has important implications for the dependence of the small deformation stiffness that can be achieved on the structure's minimum feature size.